spectrocloud/librarium/content/docs/14-troubleshooting.md

 # Troubleshooting

-Use the following troubleshooting resources to help you address issues that may arrise.
-You can also reach out to our support team by opening up a ticket through our [support page](http://support.spectrocloud.io/)
+Use the following troubleshooting resources to help you address issues that may arise.
+You can also reach out to our support team by opening up a ticket through our [support page](http://support.spectrocloud.io/).

 <br />